 Kingston is undoubtedly the capital of commerce, but it is also a colourful cultural mecca.
 The teeming city is famous for its extensive cultural and entertainment offerings, with everything from clubs and restaurants to theatres, parks and museums.
-This Travel Tuesday, we explore the museums of Kingston.

 Fort Charles Maritime Museum

 Fort Charles is the oldest standing fort in Jamaica, built by the British immediately after they seized the island from the Spanish.
 The Fort has witnessed many turns in Jamaican history, including its decades as the preferred pirate base of the West Indies.
 It also bears testimony to the 1692 earthquake that almost flattened Port Royal.
 The onsite museum showcases models of the town before and after the quake, as well as pottery, maps, weaponry and other artifacts from Jamaica’s colonial past.
 Perhaps the most popular attraction is the Giddy House, the former artillery store that tilted to an extreme angle during the 1907 earthquake.

 The BoJ’s Money Museum in downtown Kingston tells the story of 500 years of Jamaican trade and currency.
 The guided tour is available on weekdays and chronicles our progress from the glass beads used by the Tainos to the crisp notes that line our pockets today.
 The pieces of eight, Christian quatties, pounds, shillings and pences that featured in the nostalgic stories of our grandparents and great grandparents are available for viewing.